toleda/audio_CloverALC/README.txt

 The Clover Patched Realtek ALC method, applied to the native AppleHDA.kext, enables full onboard, HDMI and DP audio (Note 1).
 The Clover Patched AppleHDA ALC method installs renamed layout and platform files in the native AppleHDA.kext and injects binary patch and config data.
 ____________________________________________________________Download ZIP >  >

+Update: 10.10: Yosemite Initial Realtek ALC support
-Update: 10.9-9series/Realtek ALC support, see Note 5
+Update: 10.9: 9series/Realtek ALC support (temporary), see Note 5

 Requirements
+  1. OS X/Clover
-  1. Clover (2512 or newer)
+	1. 10.10 or newer/v2696 or newer
-  2. Mavericks (10.9 or newer)
+	2. 10.9 or newer/v2512 or newer
   3. Native AppleHDA.kext  (If not installed, apply Combo Update)
   4. Supported Realtek on board audio codec